Biological Anchors: A Trick That Might Or Might Not Work

 Back up a second.
 Here’s something that makes me kind of nervous.

 Most of Ajeya’s numbers are kind of made up, with several order-of-magnitude error bars and simplifying assumptions like “all animals are nematodes”.
-For a single parameter, we get estimates spanning seventeen different orders of magnitude: the upper bound is one hundred quadrillion times the upper bound.
+For a single parameter, we get estimates spanning seventeen different orders of magnitude: the upper bound is one hundred quadrillion times the lower bound.

 And yet four of the six models, including two genuinely exotic ones, manage to get dates within twenty years of 2050.